joyent/conch-api/docs/modules/Conch::Controller::Build.md

 ## update

-Modifies a build attribute: one or more of description, started, completed.
+Modifies a build attribute: one or more of name, description, started, completed.
 Requires the 'admin' role on the build.

 ## list\_users